 Sickle cell disease by race

 Sickle cell disease is an inherited blood disorder marked by defective hemoglobin.First published: 29 January 2023.
+Most importantly, the disease is extremely lethal for children in high-burden countries, with mortality rates for children under 5 in Sub-Saharan Africa ranging between .
 Authors: Alexandra Power-Hays, M. Completed as part of the Global Burden of Diseases, Injuries, and Risk Factors Study (GBD) 2021, this study delivers a comprehensive global .The GBD 2021 Sickle Cell Disease Collaborators recently reported the results of their systematic survey of the global, regional, and national prevalence and mortality of sickle cell disease from 2000 to 2021, as part of the Global Burden of Diseases, Injuries, and Risk Factors Study (GBD) 2021.Introduction: The prevalence of sickle cell disease (SCD) is higher in Blacks, with variable disease prevalence in various regions.Sickle cell disease covers a group of inherited health conditions that affect red blood cells.
 To obtain up-to-date measures of the occurrence of SCT among newborns by race/ethnicity and state of birth, data collected by state NBS programs in 2010 were .
 Phenotypic variation in the clinical presentation and disease outcome is a characteristic feature of the disorder.
-Using US Census ‘race’ .
 Life expectancy can be

 World Coalition on Sickle Cell Disease